 - Argued, as appellee, before the Commonwealth of Massachusetts Appeals Court an appeal of a decision dismissing Ch.
 934 and tortious interference claims.

-- Argued and won, as appellee, an appeal before the New York Appellate Division, 1st Department, of a decision granting a motion for summary judgment, as well as a decision granting a motion to strike the adversary’s putative expert disclosures.
+- Argued and won, as appellee, an appeal before the New York Supreme Court, Appellate Division, 1st Department, of a decision granting a motion for summary judgment, as well as a decision granting a motion to strike the adversary’s putative expert disclosures.

 Enforcement of Foreign Judgments